canonical/platform-engineering-docs/delivery-workflows/pulses/during-pulse.rst

 * Check unassigned issues and security overview on Github and reply/ tag the engineer responsible to create JIRA tickets under the project epic linking to it.
-This should only cover the period for a given ninja when they are assigned, previously created issues are out of scope.
+This should only cover the period for a given Ninja when they are assigned, previously created issues are out of scope.
 If no response to a tag is received, Ninja should add the repo